 First of all, activated carbon is a processed form of carbon that is very porous.
 This means it’s covered in millions of tiny pores that can absorb surrounding materials.
 In other words, it has the ability to soak up and trap compounds it comes into contact.
 For this reason, it is quite useful in commercial and industrial grade purification systems.

 Air particles, heavy metals, bacteria, sewage filtrates, and even medicinal compounds can be extracted through a system which utilizes activated charcoal.
-While this is wonderful for machinery, it can be dangerous for the human consumption.
+While this is wonderful for machinery, it can be dangerous for human consumption.

 The problem with activated charcoal